Backgrounder on NRC Response to Lessons Learned from Fukushima

 - Improve/install emergency venting systems that can relieve pressure in the event of a serious accident (only for reactors with designs similar to the Fukushima plant).

-Many U.S. reactors have obtained their additional onsite portable equipment.
+Every U.S. commercial reactor has obtained the required additional onsite portable equipment and has satisfied the requirements of the emergency equipment Order.
 The U.S. nuclear industry has also established and stocked two offsite response centers.
-U.S. reactors are starting to report they have satisfied the requirements of the emergency equipment Order.
+Every operating U.S. reactor has met the requirements for the spent fuel pool Order.

 The NRC strengthened the venting Order in 2013, requiring the vents to handle the pressures, temperatures and radiation levels from a damaged reactor.
 The revised Order also calls for plants to ensure their personnel could operate the vents under those conditions.
-As part of the same action, the staff is using the NRC's rulemaking process to consider filtering methods to prevent radioactive material from escaping containment in an accident.
-The staff is looking at new filter systems or a combination of existing systems.
+Twenty-eight of 30 reactors covered by the Order have met the requirements of the Order's first phase, and 15 of 30 have met the requirements of the second phase.

 Other NRC activities include creating or revising rules related to maintaining key safety functions if a plant loses all alternating-current power, and several aspects of emergency preparedness.
 The NRC's website includes more information on Fukushima-related actions.